cferdinandi/smooth-scroll/README.md

 # Smooth Scroll
-A simple jQuery script to animate scrolling to anchor links.
+A simple script to animate scrolling to anchor links.

 ## How It Works
 Getting started with Smooth Scroll is really easy.
 [View the online tutorial](http://cferdinandi.github.com/smooth-scroll/) or dig through the `index.html` file.